Steffen Yeates

-Steffen Yeates (born January 4, 2000) is a Canadian soccer player who plays as a midfielder for Canadian Premier League side Pacific FC.
+Steffen Yeates (born January 4, 2000) is a professional footballer who plays as a midfielder for Canadian Premier League side York United FC.
+Born in Canada, he represents Trinidad and Tobago at international level.

 Early life

 Yeates began his youth career with Vaughan SC.
 In 2013, he joined the Toronto FC Academy.

 College career

 In 2018, he attended the University of Connecticut, joining the men's soccer team.
 He scored his first goal against the University of Cincinnati.

 In 2019, he transferred to Oregon State University and joined their men's soccer team.
 He scored his first goal on September 15 against the UC Santa Barbara Gauchos.

 Club career

 Toronto FC

 While with Toronto FC Academy, he debuted with Toronto FC III in League1 Ontario in 2016.
 He scored his first goal on June 19, 2016 against Durham United FA.

 He made his professional debut with Toronto FC II in the USL on April 26, 2018 against the Richmond Kickers, as an academy call-up.
 In 2019, he was close to an agreement with Danish club FC Helsingør, but decided against it at the last minute.
 In 2020, he went on trial with French club US Boulogne.
 He signed his first professional contract with Toronto FC II on April 22, 2021 ahead of the 2021 season.

 On May 4, 2022, he signed a short-term four-day loan with the first team, Toronto FC of Major League Soccer.
 He made his debut that same day, as a second half substitute, in their match against FC Cincinnati.
 He signed an additional four-day loan on May 7.